Silverfeelin/Starbound-ItemInterfaces/README.md

 ## Features

-* Method of opening `ScriptPane` and `ScriptConsole` interfaces when activating custom items that are vanilla multiplayer-compatible.
+* Method of opening `ScriptPane` and other interfaces through the use of vanilla multiplayer-compatible custom items.
 * Reading the ItemDescriptor used to open the interface, from inside the interface script.
-* Templates for both a `ScriptPane` and `ScriptConsole` item interface to get you started.
+* Templates for a `ScriptPane` item interface to get you started.

 ## Installation
 * [Download](https://github.com/Silverfeelin/Starbound-ItemInterfaces/releases) the latest release.